postmanlabs/labs-docs/src/pages/docs/administration/sso/onelogin.md

 Open your OneLogin admin console in a new tab to continue configuring your Postman app.

+To continue configuring your Postman app, do the following:

 1. Go to **Applications** and select **Add App**.
 2. Search for "Postman" and select the Postman app from the results.
 3. Select **Configuration** on the left.